Alexandria Ocasio-Cortez Slams Donald Trump’s $28B Farm Rescue, Asks Why It’s Not Called ‘Socialism’

 “When the public democratically decides to invest in ourselves, in working people, they call it socialism,” she tweeted.
 “When a billionaire-captured government forces the public to pay for their misdeeds at the expense of working people, they just call it the cost of capitalism.”

-Ocasio-Cortez linked her tweet to a Bloomberg article that highlighted that Trump’s farm rescue payments were primarily sent to rural, Midwest agriculture businesses.
-In addition, the payments are more than double as costly as former President Barack Obama’s 2009 bailout that helped Detroit’s Big Three automakers, which cost just $12 billion in taxpayer money.
+Ocasio-Cortez linked her tweet to a Bloomberg article that highlighted Trump’s farm rescue payments.
+The article stated the subsidies were primarily sent to rural, Midwestern agriculture businesses.
+In addition, the payments are going to cost more than twice what former President Barack Obama spent in the 2009 bailout of Detroit’s Big Three automakers.
+That move cost just $12 billion in taxpayer money, whereas Trump’s proposed farmer bailout will cost $28 billion.

-The 29-year-old New York representative’s criticism echoes Sanders’ comments that he made to supporters during a June rally.
+The 29-year-old New York representative’s criticism echoes Sanders’ comments about socialism’s double standard that he made while speaking to supporters during a rally in June.

 “While President Trump and his fellow oligarchs attack us for our support of democratic socialism, they don’t really oppose all forms of socialism.
 They may hate democratic socialism because it benefits working people but they absolutely love corporate socialism that enriches Trump and other billionaires.”

-Ocasio-Cortez is a vocal critic of Trump, but she is known to be outspoken on many issues.
-She recently attacked Democrats for refusing to impeach Trump for his actions outlined in Robert Mueller’s report into Russian interference in the 2016 election.
-While Ocasio-Cortez supports impeaching Trump for this behavior, she also believes he should be impeached for attempting to push the Ukrainian government to provide dirt on his Democratic presidential opponent, Joe Biden.
+Ocasio-Cortez is a vocal critic of Trump, but she is outspoken on many other issues as well.
+She recently attacked Democrats for refusing to impeach Trump for his actions outlined in Robert Mueller’s report about Russian interference in the 2016 election.
+While Ocasio-Cortez supports impeaching Trump for his behavior, she also believes he should be impeached for attempting to push the Ukrainian government to provide dirt on his Democratic presidential opponent, Joe Biden.

-According to Ocasio-Cortez, the Democrats’ refusal to impeach Trump is a “bigger national scandal” than his controversial behaviors.
+According to Ocasio-Cortez, the Democrats’ refusal to impeach Trump is a “bigger national scandal” than the president’s controversial behaviors.

 You: Why is my balance so low?